realA10001986/SID/README.md

 In order to connect your SID to your WiFi network, all you need to do is either to click on one of the networks listed at the top or to enter a __Network name (SSID)__, and optionally a __passwort__ (WPAx).
 If there is no list displayed, click on "WiFi Scan".

 >By default, the SID requests an IP address via DHCP.
 However, you can also configure a static IP for the SID by entering the IP, netmask, gateway and DNS server.
 All four fields must be filled for a valid static IP configuration.
 If you want to stick to DHCP, leave those four fields empty.
-If you connect your FC to your Time Circuits Display acting as access point ("TCD-AP"), leave these all empty.
+If you connect your SID to your Time Circuits Display acting as access point ("TCD-AP"), leave these all empty.

 ##### &#9654; Forget Saved WiFi Network